aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_02_TaylorExpansion.md

 - https://docs.python.org/3/tutorial/floatingpoint.html
 - https://floating-point-gui.de

-In the context of the numerical solution of ordinary or partial diffential equations, **the second more significant approximation** comes from tha the computer resources are limited.
-From the physical point of view, both time and space are continuous variables, but continious data does not exist in numerical world, as it would require infinite computer memory.
-Therefore, continious variables are approximated using discrete representation.
+In the context of the numerical solution of ordinary or partial diffential equations, **the second more significant approximation** comes from that the computer resources are limited.
+From the physical point of view, both time and space are continuous variables, but continuous data does not exist in the numerical world, as it would require infinite computer memory.
+Therefore, continious variables are approximated using a discrete representation.
+For that purpose, we can for example introduce *grid points* at which the functions are evaluated.
+A small grid spacing results in a higher accuracy, but it comes at a higher computational cost.
+Some balance always has to be found.

 ## Taylor's theorem